 Hey i’m Harriet,

-also known as The Good Enough Therapist and I specialise in supporting women in their 20’s and 30’s to increase their self-esteem.
+also known as The Good Enough Therapist and I specialise in supporting women in their 20’s and 30’s to increase their self-esteem and feel more secure in who they are.

-I can help you to overcome anxiety, insecurities and self doubt which are impacting your life - at work, in intimate relationships and your health.
+I can help you to overcome anxiety, insecurities and self doubt which are impacting your wellbeing, relationships and work.

 facts about me